 A French Press is the simplest equipment in use for brewing coffee.
 It was first patented by an Italian designer Atillio Calimani in 1929.
 A French Press is also known as a Press Pot, Coffee Press or a Coffee Plunger all over whereas in UK and Netherlands, it’s popularly called as cafetière.
 Lateron, it was popularized across Europe by a British company Household Articles Ltd and a Danish company, Bodum.

 For coffee lovers, pot brewing is one of the simplest and quickest ways to get an excellent cup of coffee.
-The design is so straightforward and low-tech, the differences between different models can be subtle.
+Like Chemex, design is so straightforward and low-tech, the differences between different models can be subtle.
 We have pre-selected the best french press coffee makers to ease your hunt in several models.

 Why Use A French Press?